tracim/tracim/frontend_lib/README.md

     yarn run build

 This will produce two UMD modules:
-- `dist/tracim_frontend_lib.lib.js`: the library part
+- `dist/tracim_frontend_lib.lib.js` is the library part
-- `dist/tracim_frontend_lib.style.js`: the styling part
+- `dist/tracim_frontend_lib.style.js` is the styling part (css)

 The Webpack configuration used is [webpack.config.js](./webpack.config.js).

 ### When to use this bundle

-This bundle should be used for using Tracim lib's features outside of Tracim.
+This bundle should be used for using Tracim lib's features outside Tracim.

 #### Pros
 - it is a conventional build
 - it is exported as a UMD module

 #### Cons
-- it cannot use the tracim_vendors feature: so it will bundle dependencies that are already available in Tracim
+- it cannot use the tracim_vendors feature.
+So it will bundle dependencies that are already available in Tracim

 ## Frontend unit tests